ndoit/Nibelheim/README.md

 - Ability to SSH to github from your Mac
 - Install the official centos 6 box and startup

-You will need to be able to ssh to github from you Mac.

 Install Vagrant
 ---
 Installing vagrant is really easy.
 Go to the